 A former member of the Board of Directors of the Experimental Centre of Cinematography, she is a member of the Technical and Financial Verification Committee for monitoring expenditure at the Ministry for Education, University and Research, as well as of the Single Guarantee Committee of the Ministry for the Economy and Finance, and of the National Observatory for the Right to University Studies.
-Among her many other roles, she has been a board member of Sogei SpA; of Studiare Sviluppo; and of the Agenzia dei beni sequestrati e confiscati alla mafia.
+Among her many other roles, she has been a board member of Sogei spa; of Studiare Sviluppo; and of the Agenzia dei beni sequestrati e confiscati alla mafia.
 She is also a member of the Board of Auditors of the Antitrust Authority.
-She has collaborated with the chair of Institutions of Public Law of the degree course in Business Economics at the Bocconi University in Milan and with the chair of Institutions of Public Law of the degree course in Political Science at the Roma Tre University.
+She has collaborated with the chair of Institutions of Public Law of the degree course in Business Economics at the Bocconi University in Milan and with the chair of Institutions of Public Law of the degree course the degree course in Business Economics at the Bocconi University in Milan and with the chair of Institutions of Public Law of the degree course in Political Science at the Roma Tre University.